 Women should always tell their doctor and technologist if they are pregnant.
 Doctors will not perform many tests during pregnancy to avoid exposing the fetus to radiation.
 If an x-ray is necessary, the doctor will take precautions to minimize radiation exposure to the baby.
 See the Safety in X-ray, Interventional Radiology and Nuclear Medicine Procedures page for more information about pregnancy and x-rays.

 Instructions are typically provided prior to your exam.
-You may be asked to refrain from eating for six hours before the procedure but you may usually drink small amounts of clear fluid with medications up to two hours before the procedure.
+You may be asked to refrain from eating solid foods before the procedure but you may usually drink small amounts of clear fluid with medications.
+Please ask your radiology provider if you have any questions.

 What does the equipment look like?